-Braces Home Care in King West (Toronto), Burlington and St. Catharines!
+Braces Home Care in Hamilton (Jackson Square), Burlington and St. Catharines!

 When you have braces you will need to care for them at home in between visits with your orthodontist.
 It’s important to call us should you need repairs when unexpected issues happen like loose or bent wires.
 There are temporary fixes for certain scenarios but you still need to first and foremost call and make an appointment with us so that we can correctly fix the problem as soon as possible.
 Be detailed when you call and explain what has happened.
 If you simply need more bands you can call to request some be mailed to you or you can stop by one of our offices during normal operating hours to pick up some more.

 You should be prepared to experience some soreness once your braces are in place but this will only last a few days.
 You can use over the counter pain reliever to help alleviate the pain as needed.
 You might also experience slight tongue or cheek irritation, however should you feel a wire or something else poking your mouth anywhere give us a call immediately to schedule an appointment so that we can fix the problem.